Unbolted – Pros & Cons

 - Basic Website – although easy to use, the website doesn’t give much information for choosing loans and automating investments.

 Is Unbolted Safe?
 I consider them to be in the low to middle area of the risk scale.

 Even though they are a smaller company, loans are secured with easily salable assets at very low LTV’s.
 I’ve been lending with the platform for several years now.
 I’ve seen many defaulted items, but I have yet to lose a penny.
 Unbolted TrustPilot Review gives them a “Great” rating too, which I agree with.

 Who Can Invest with Unbolted

-UK residents with a U.K. bank account can invest with Unbolted.
-Contact Unbolted for further information.
+Residents of the United Kingdom who have a U.K. bank account can invest.
+Contact them for further information.